akhuntsaria/game-deals-twitter-bot/README.md

-Functionality: fetch top posts from subreddit r/GameDeals and tweet them via Twitter bot.
+Functionality: fetch top posts from some subreddit and tweet them via Twitter bot.

 # Requirements
 * Java 14+